Tasmosalpingus

 Tasmosalpingus is the only genus in the beetle family Tasmosalpingidae (superfamily Cucujoidea).
-There are two species in Tasmosalpingus, found in Australia in Tasmania and Victoria.
+There are two species in Tasmosalpingus, found in Australia in Tasmania, Victoria and New South Wales.
 Adults have been collected using malaise traps, while a possible larval specimen was found under the bark of the podocarp Phyllocladus aspleniifolius.
 Gut contents indicate that they are mycophagous, feeding on fungal hyphae.

 Species

 These species belong to the genus Tasmosalpingus: